Charlottenburg: Borough of Berlin

 After 1945 the city was partitioned by the allies and Charlottenburg became part of the British sector during the Cold War.
-The Kurfürstendamm area quickly regained its importance, as it became the commercial centre of West-Berlin.
-It was therefore the site of protests and major demonstrations of the late 1960s German student movement, that culminated on 2 June 1967, when student Benno Ohnesorg was shot by a police officer during a demonstration against Mohammad Reza Shah Pahlavi at the Deutsche Oper.
+The Kurfürstendamm area regained importance as the commercial centre of West-Berlin.
+It was therefore the site of protests and major demonstrations of the late 1960s German student movement that culminated on 2 June 1967, when student Benno Ohnesorg was shot by a police officer during a demonstration against Mohammad Reza Shah Pahlavi at the Deutsche Oper.

-Before the reunification of Berlin, Charlottenburg was the center of West Berlin, with many high market bars and restaurants.
-After 1990 German reunification Charlottenburg struggled with the rise of the Mitte borough as Berlin's historic centre.
+Before Berlin reunified, Charlottenburg was the centre of West Berlin, with many high market bars and restaurants.
+After reunification, Charlottenburg struggled with the rise of the Mitte borough as Berlin's historic centre.
 The City West is still the main shopping area, offering several major hotels, theatres, bars and restaurants.

 The area around Charlottenburg's Kantstrasse is Berlin's Chinatown in the West, with a high concentration of Asian shops, gastronomy and inhabitants.
-It is commonly dubbed Kantonstrasse, in reference to the southern Chinese province of Guangdong.
+It is commonly dubbed Kantonstrasse, in reference to the Chinese province of Guangdong.